-Other components of receivables such as rental receivables and others are also evaluated by the Company for impairment and assessed that no ECL should be provided.
-A significant portion of the Company's rental receivables are from Megaworld, the impairment of which is assessed using the latter's ability to pay [see Note 28.2(c)].
-Rental receivables are secured to the extent of advance rental and rental deposit received from the lessees, which are in average equivalent to six months.
-Some of the unimpaired trade receivables are past due as at the end of the reporting period.
+Other components of receivables such as rental receivables and others are also evaluated by the Group for impairment and assessed that no ECL should be provided.
+A significant portion of the Group's rental receivables are from Megaworld, wherein the impairment of receivables is assessed using the latter's ability to pay.
+The remaining rental receivables are secured to the extent of advance rental and rental deposit received from the lessees, which are on average equivalent to six months.